 - 1/2 tsp. pepper

-- Add chips to bowl and spread the meat over the chips evenly and top off with a hand full of cheese.
-The heat from the meat will melt cheese.
+- Add corn chips to a bowl, and spread chili evenly over the chips.
+Top off with a hand full of cheddar cheese.

 - Method: Stove Top